fr0st61te/pyserv/README.md

 # pyserv #
-simple python server on asyncio with sqlalchmey
+simple python server on asyncio with sqlalchemy